One Big Beautiful Bill Act: Student loans

-Expansions to 529 plans
+Expansions to 529 education cost plans

 A 529 plan will be allowed to distribute funds for the cost to attend an elementary or secondary school, including a public, private, or religious school, after July 4, 2025.
 Eligible costs include tuition, curriculum and curricular materials, books, instructional materials, online educational materials, and tuition for certain tutoring or educational classes outside one's home.

 A 529 plan will be allowed to distribute funds for eligible costs of a state and federal licensing program, an industry certification program, or a registered apprenticeship program after July 4, 2025.
 Eligible costs include tuition, fees, books, supplies, required testing, and continuing education needed to maintain the credential.

 Employee benefits

 Employer-provided childcare credit

 As of January 1, 2026, the employer-provided childcare credit is increased from 25% to 40% (or 50% for eligible small businesses (Note: An eligible small business has gross receipts of up to $31 million for the preceding five years.
 The threshold will be inflation adjusted in future years.)) of qualified childcare expenses.
 The maximum employer-provided childcare tax credit is increased from $150,000 to $500,000 per year (or $600,000 for eligible small businesses).

 The act also expands qualified childcare expenses to include contracted third parties that provide childcare to the employees.